AntoineD/docstring-inheritance/README.md

 The inheritance is done at the key level, i.e. a section of the inheritor will not fully override the parent one:
-- keys in the parent section and not in the child section are inherited,
+- the keys in the parent section and not in the child section are inherited,
-- keys in the child section and not in the parent section are kept,
+- the keys in the child section and not in the parent section are kept,
 - for keys that are both in the parent and child section, the child ones are kept.